-Data Archive Research question How can I help people to find meaning in their lives in order to improve their mental wellbeing?
+Data Archive Research question Confronting 'diseases of despair': How can I facilitate self-reflection and the discovery of existential meaning in order to improve wellbeing?
 Key values of the study - To help people to process their experiences using their own agency - Meaning Making: To help people find a redemptive "living meaning" in their experiences through the use of symbols - To provide a numinous or transformative experience that has a positive impact on mental wellbeing.
 Key questions to guide data collection - Are people finding their meaning?
 How useful is it?
 What are the long term effects on their mental wellbeing? - Is the use of archetypes effective? - Does the experience feel numinous?
 Does it have any transformational effects? - How could it be improved?
 How is it not working?